ahmedhaa/Foret/README.md

 1. A **C project** named test with a graphical interface using **Ez-Draw**, developed and run with **Visual Studio 2022**
 2. An **Angular 19 project** named feu-foret-angular  for the web interface  using **Canvas** (visualization, statistics, and user interaction)
+3. The fire is initialized at the center of the forest to make the simulation more visible and observe the fire's behavior.

++This feature is implemented in both projects: C (simulation with Ez-Draw) and Angular (web interface with Canvas).

     ## 🔧 C Project – Forest Fire Simulation